BoofOof32/BazingaPrime/README.md

 ## What's left to finish
 * Metroid5 (Phazon Mines)
+* GGuiSys (Literally HUD elements, nothing is safe from this)

 ### What the hell is this?
 A Byproduct of my own boredom, it replaces every texture (and eventually every sound effect once I figure out how to convert to DSP) in the game with Bazinga